-Listed below are the most common nutritional deficiencies associated with eczema, recommended daily intake of these nutrients and good foods sources to increase your intake through diet.
-Your skin is the largest organ of your body and its involved in temperature regulation, immune system protection, detoxification and sensation.
+Listed below are the most common nutritional deficiencies associated with eczema, recommended daily intake of these nutrients, and good food sources to increase your intake through diet.
+Your skin is the largest organ of your body and its involvement is in temperature regulation, immune system protection, detoxification, and sensation.
 To operate properly in all of these roles it needs proper nutrition and hydration.

 When it does not get these nutrients it can be more difficult for necessary biological reactions to take place, for healing to occur and for proper signaling to keep immune reactions in check.

-It is this later process that is so important to reduce the hyper reactivity characteristic of eczema rashes.
+It is this latter process that is so important to reduce the hyperreactivity characteristic of eczema rashes.

 Eczema And Essential Fatty Acid Deficiency

 Essential fatty acids are fats that the body cannot make so it needs to consume them through diet.

 They are used to form cell membranes, the outside edge of the cell that acts as the gatekeeper, communicator, and structural support.

 A modern western diet is often deficient in essential fatty acids as animal fats are used frequently in convenience foods.